Innovate For BETTER Practices and Lead the Pack.

 I hate to bring up the word innovate (yet another annoying buzz word imho), but it’s relevant to this post.
 You’ve heard it said before and really, it’s the truth.
 Things are happening incredibly fast.
 There isn’t much out there that can be considered *original* anymore.
 Just as pretty blondes are a dime a dozen in L.A. (yes, I went there), so too are startups with great ideas (well, some not so great but I give then an A for effort).
 What sets these startups apart from all the other ones within the same category isn’t so much the first to market, though that helps too.
 Sometimes, being first doesn’t always mean being the best.
 In fact, being first leaves you open to others studying your offering, knowing your weakness, and improving on the wheel that you’ve just created — and making it better *ouch*.

 The point is, the startups that succeed are the ones that dare to be different.
-This is not a rule but based on startup historical facts.
-The “dare to be different” phrase isn’t new but when applied to startups, it does go a long way.
-Startups don’t even have to have a box to “think inside of”, as long as one or two of the components in their strategy is innovative.
+Surely, you’ve heard that phrase before.
+They don’t even have a box to “think inside of”.
+One or two of the components in their strategy is innovative.
 They innovate on something that has been done time and time again.
 They understand best practices, but take it to another level and innovate for better practices.
 In other words, they lead the pack.

 Pssssst.
 Being innovative is so easy.
 Basically, it’s looking at what others are not doing, and doing it.
 I know, I know, that doesn’t really sound like a recipe for success.
 That’s only part 1a.
 You need part 1b.